 - Serve cold or at room temperature.

-Your dog will be so busy lapping up the broth that he won’t notice the green stuff in it.
-Over time, add less broth until he’s eating only the puréed vegetables.
+Your dog will be so busy lapping up the broth that they won’t notice the green stuff in it.
+Over time, add less broth until they’re eating only the pureed vegetables.

-Dice the veggies so he can’t root around for the “good stuff” and ignore them.
-Puréed carrots are especially good for this maneuver.
+- Dice the veggies so your pup can’t root around for the “good stuff” and ignore them.
+(Pureed carrots are especially good for this maneuver.)

-Once your dog decides he likes veggies, give them as treats or regular meal supplements.
+- Once your dog decides veggies are OK, give them as treats or regular meal supplements.

 Keep in mind that although vegetables are low in fat and high in nutrients, they still contain calories.
-When you give your dog veggies, stay within his daily allotment of calories.
+When you give your dog veggies, stay within the pet’s daily allotment of calories.